drewschield/male-biased_mutation_crotalus/README.md

 ### Analysis in R

 The results from `pixy` can now be read into R to calculate the ratio of male-to-female mutation rate and the ratio of Z chromosome-to-autosome mutation rate.

+Summary statistics results files are in the `./pixy_results` directory.

 Perform analyses using `male-biased_mutation_calculations_crotalus.R`